Kotlin/kotlinx.serialization/docs/basic-serialization.md

 To specify which type we want to get as a result, we provide a type parameter to this function.

 As we'll see later, serialization works with different kinds of classes.
-Here we are marking our `Project` class as a `data class`, not because it's required, but because we want to print its contents to verify how it decodes.
+Here we are marking our `Project` class as a `data class`, not because it is required, but because we want to print its contents to verify how it decodes.

 ```kotlin